Divergent thinking

 Divergent thinking is a thought process used to generate creative ideas by exploring many possible solutions.
 It typically occurs in a spontaneous, free-flowing, "non-linear" manner, such that many ideas are generated in an emergent cognitive fashion.
 Many possible solutions are explored in a short amount of time, and unexpected connections are drawn.
 Divergent thinking is often contrasted with convergent thinking.
 Convergent thinking is the opposite of divergent thinking as it organizes and structures ideas and information, which follows a particular set of logical steps to arrive at one solution, which in some cases is a "correct" solution.

-The psychologist J. P. Guilford first coined the terms convergent thinking and divergent thinking in 1956.
+The psychologist J. P. Guilford coined the terms convergent thinking and divergent thinking in 1956.